augustss/MicroHs/README.md

 * `Interactive`, top level for the interactive REPL.
 * `Lex`, lexical analysis and indentation processing.
 * `Main`, the main module.
 Decodes flags, compiles, and writes result.
+* `MakeCArray`, generate a C version of the combinator file.
 * `Parse`, parse and build and abstract syntax tree.
 * `StateIO`, state + IO monad.
 * `TCMonad`, type checking monad.